Why Doordarshan Failed | Doordarshan Downfall Explained

-Like every other household has a television in their houses, the demands for more variety in channels increased which resulted in India being the third-largest market all across the world, right after China and US.
-However, Doordarshan did not incline with this race.
+Like every other household has a television in their houses, the demand for more variety in channels increased which resulted in India being the third-largest market across the world, right after China and the US.
+However, Doordarshan was not inclined toward this race.
 The channel lost a large proportion of viewers, mainly because of satellite TV.

-There was a time when Doordarshan reached over 90 per cent of households in the country, but with such huge channels options, it is not preferred by most of the households.
+There was a time when Doordarshan reached over 90 percent of households in the country, but with such huge channel options, it is not preferred by most households.

-The triggering fact is, this isn't limited to Doordarshan only, almost every government-based organisation such as BSNL and AIR, lost audiences and customers in a very large number.
+The triggering fact is, that this isn't limited to Doordarshan only, almost every government-based organization such as BSNL and AIR, lost audiences and customers in a very large number.

-As private organisations are facing extreme difficulty in surviving in the market, competition has risen massively.
-Because of this, government establish a committee under Sam Pitroda for improving the marketing strategies and revenue styles in Prasar Bharati, under which Doordarshan is controlled.
+As private organizations are facing extreme difficulty in surviving in the market, competition has risen massively.
+Because of this, the government established a committee under Sam Pitroda to improve the marketing strategies and revenue styles in Prasar Bharati, under which Doordarshan is controlled.
 However, there is still a long run for Doordarshan to boost up its revenue source and face the growing competition in the market.

-Now, this brings us to the main content of this article, that is, how Doordarshan was the biggest marketing channel and what went wrong?
+Now, this brings us to the main content of this article, that is, how Doordarshan was the biggest marketing channel, what went wrong, and why it failed.
 So, let’s get started!

 History of Doordarshan